Astrophysics Major and Minor

 30 units of required upper division courses; 24 units for double majors

-Undergraduates wishing to major in Astrophysics must complete the following courses:
+Undergraduates majoring in Astrophysics must complete the following courses (check the course catalog for class descriptions):

 Required (choose one):